 - Click predictions: See where your visitors will click next

 Once you decide which model you will be using (custom or predefined), Amazon Machine Learning offers a simple API that you can implement in your app.
-You don’t need to develop sophisticated infrastructure, or to write tons of code.
+You don’t need to develop a sophisticated infrastructure, or to write tons of code.
 All you have to do is apply the API, and works out of the box.

 To be able to use your machine learning model on your current dataset, you will need to create a connection to read the data from Amazon S3, Amazon Redshift, or Amazon RDS (Relational Database Service).
 Please note: You will not be able to import data from elsewhere, so you need to use one of these three services to be able to apply your ML model.